gem/oq-engine/doc/reusing-hazard.md

 We could even export three CSV files for the GMFs: one for the mean field, one for a pessimistic case and one for an optimistic case, thus allowing the users to explore alternative hazard scenarios.

+All this requires internal discussion as it is not easy to achieve.